 A significant majority of the Company's revenue earned from advertisers is generated through arrangements with distribution partners.
 The Company may not be successful in renewing any of these agreements, or if they are renewed, they may not be on terms as favorable as current agreements.
 The Company may not be successful in entering into agreements with new distribution partners or advertisers on commercially acceptable terms.
 In addition, several of these distribution partners or advertisers may be considered potential competitors.
-The Company's largest distribution partner was paid less than 20% of consolidated revenue for the three months ended March 31, 2013 and 2014.
+The Company's largest distribution partner was paid less than 20% of consolidated revenue for the three months ended March 31, 2014 and 2015.

-The advertisers representing more than 10% of consolidated revenue are as follows:
+The advertisers representing more than 10% of consolidated revenue are as follows (in percentages):

-Three mont March
+onths ended rch 31,

-2013 2014
+2014 2015

-Advertiser A 26% 21%
+Advertiser A 21% 26%

-Advertiser B 12%
+Advertiser B 18%

-Advertiser C 10% 34%
+Advertiser C 34%